 Little Tupper Lake

-While the trout population is not robust there are some rather large brook trout that are unique to this lake only.
+Insider tips: While the trout population is not robust, there are some rather large brook trout that are unique to this lake only.
 Little Tupper Lake and Rock Pond have special regulations.
 The best fishing is in the spring, unless you're trolling in the deeper portions during the summer.

-Special Regulations: Always follow New York state fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.
+Special regulations: Always follow New York state fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.

-Little Tupper Lake has 23 primitive campsites on the lake, available on a first-come, first-served basis.
+Facilities: Little Tupper Lake has 23 primitive campsites on the lake, available on a first-come, first-served basis.

-Motor boats are not allowed on Little Tupper, but canoes, kayaks and guideboats are easily launched from the beach at the Department of Environmental Conservation Little Tupper Headquarters area.
+Boating and fishing: motorboats are not allowed on Little Tupper, but canoes, kayaks and guideboats are easily launched from the beach at the Department of Environmental Conservation Little Tupper Headquarters area.
 There is an informational kiosk and ample parking.

-Type of launch: Soft boat launch
+Type of launch: Cartop launch only

 Find out more